frconor-ebook/meditations/_posts/2025-03-04-contrition.md

 The heart is something very important in our faith.
 Our religion is a religion of the heart.
 "Come back to me with all your heart.
 Rend your heart and not your garments" (Joel 2:12-13).
 "God reads the heart" (Luke 16:15).

 We ask Our Lord for a conversion of heart.
-"Take out this heart of stone and give me a heart of flesh" (cf. Ezek.
+"Take out this heart of stone and give me a heart of flesh" (*cf*.
+Ezek.
 36:26).

 There\'s a great comparison between the Pharisees---and we\'re all potential Pharisees---and this woman who comes to Him with authentic contrition, an authentic desire to change her life.